stat545ubc-2021/mda-mchester/milestone_3/mda-mchester_m3.md

 1. Are `area_mean` and `symmetry_mean` both significant predictors of a malignant diagnosis?
-2. Is the difference of means between the categories of `symmetry_mean` (low, medium, high) statistically significant?
+2. In benign tumours, are the differences of means between categories of `symmetry_mean` (low, medium, high) and `perimeter_mean` statistically significant?
     <!----------------------------------------------------------------------------->

 # Exercise 1: Special Data Types (10)